-Neale grew up in Kybybolite, a town of approximately 100 people, and it was for the local team where he played his first games of football.
-Graduating through primary, then middle school, Neale excelled at football and eventually received a scholarship to attend St Peters College in Adelaide.
+He grew up in Kybybolite, a small town of approximately 100 people, and it was for the local team where he played his first games of football.
+He excelled as a junior, eventually receiving a scholarship to attend St Peters College in Adelaide.

 While living in Adelaide, Neale captured the attention of Glenelg scouts, who signed him to represent Glenelg’s Under 18 team (which made a Grand Final), progressing to play several senior league games for the Tigers and representing South Australia in the Under 18 National Championships.

 But Neale was far from a draft certainty – his name eventually called by Fremantle with Pick 58 in the 2011 National Draft.
 He arrived at the Dockers determined to make his mark, earning an early AFL debut in Round 4 of 2012.

 A gifted reader of the play capable of finding the footy with apparent ease, Neale had to fight hard for his place in a strong Fremantle side in his first two seasons, managing to earn selection in Fremantle’s 2013 Grand Final line-up.

 Spurred on by that narrow loss, he returned for 2014 in superb physical and mental shape, fiercely determined to take his game to the next level.